Fishponds Road, Fishponds, Bristol BS16 3UH

 We use a four-step system to allow plenty of opportunities for children to make the right choices:

-Those who behave well all the time are rewarded with stickers and certificates.
+Those who behave well all the time and show good learning behaviours are rewarded with stickers and certificates and 'Dojo points. '

-Each term, we reward children who have consistently followed the rules and have been consistently rated ‘Excellent’.
+Each week, we reward children who have consistently followed the rules, showed good learning behaviours and upheld the school's values.

 When behaviour is inappropriate, children are given the choice to improve their behaviour or face the consequences.
 It is made clear what they should do to improve and what the next step will be if they choose not to.